unbit/uwsgi-docs/SPDY.rst

 Notes
 *****

+you need at least openssl version 1.x to use SPDY (all of the modern Linux distros should have it)

 During uploads the window size is constantly updated

 the ``--http-timeout`` directive is used to set the SPDY timeout, this is the maximum amount of inactivity time